ShriHemaPriya-Ganesan/Car_Dealership/README.md

 |Dealership & Reviews | Node.js, Express, MongoDB            | Handles dealer and review management in a NoSQL schema for flexibility.
 Node.js + Express chosen for non-blocking I/O and scalability. |
 |Sentiment Analysis | Python, Flask, NLTK       | Adds AI-driven insights to enhance decision-making for dealerships.        |
 |Deployment| Docker                           | Each service is containerized with Docker for consistent environments.         |

+**🧑‍💻 Application Flow**

+**Landing page offers registration and login, plus intuitive access to all dealerships (no login required).**

+**Users can view company background (About Us), contact details, and detailed dealership inventories.**

+**Authenticated users can post new reviews, instantly analyzed for sentiment.**

+**Every dealership and review update is reflected dynamically, fostering transparency and trust.**